 Pretty much every morning I write myself a list of things I need to get done.
 Whether this is a working day or a home day with kids, I always set out what I have to do, where we need to go and times if applicable.

-It could be my cleaning schedule for the day, or other things needing to be done around the house.
+From a cleaning schedule for the day, or other things that need to be done around the house.

 I also include on this list anything I need for groceries, top-ups, post office pick up or kids activities.

-I then work out if those things are critical or could be handled on another day, or could wait a day or two for things to be done at once therefore saving time.
-If its a home day with the girls, I try to avoid trips all around the world (and especially the post office).
+I then work out if those things are critical or could be handled on another day.
+Could they wait a day or two?
+If its a home day with the girls, I try to avoid trips out too much (especially the post office).

 Also, it helps avoid multiple trips somewhere, saving on petrol and time.

-Brit recently wrote a great blog about combatting “mum brain” and getting a handle on the anxiety brought on by the chaos and created an amazing free printable that is designed for mums.
+Brit recently wrote a blog about combatting “mum brain” and getting a handle on the anxiety brought on by the chaos.
+She also created an amazing free printable that is designed for mums.